cancel

 Learning Paths

 AI has the power to accelerate progress on some of society’s most pressing challenges—from climate change to healthcare to education.
-But it also has the potential to deepen inequities if deployed without a thoughtful strategy.
-For CEOs and corporate social impact leaders, the responsibility is clear: integrating human-centered AI into social impact strategies is essential to ensuring technology serves people and communities, not just profits.
+For CEOs and corporate social impact leaders, the responsibility is clear: integrating human-centered AI into social impact strategies is essential to ensuring technology serves people and communities.

 Why Social Impact Leaders Should Lead on Responsible AI